Sajid-tech/iNoteBook-React/README.md

-#for run in local host
+#For run in local host

-#1.Download the code and open in vs code
+1.Download the code and open in vs code

-#2.'npm install' -- for installing node modules\
+2.'npm install' -- for installing node modules\

-#3.In terminal --> 'npm run both'
+3.In terminal --> 'npm run both'

 # Front-End Part